devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Code Snippet 27: Providing Redux Store globally in Wisgen [\[11\]](https://github.com/Fasust/wisgen)*

-Now the Favorite button from snippet 24 would be implemented like this:
+Now the favorite button from snippet 24 would be implemented like this:

 ``` dart
 ...